The author is an Honours graduate of Queen's University Belfast in Ireland.

-Apparently, this condition afflicts 5% of extractions and those most likely to have it occur are those who smoke and women taking birth control pills.
-Extractions of the lower back teeth are more likely to develop into dry socket and too much brushing near the effected area or spitting can also be a direct cause.
+Apparently, this condition afflicts 5% of extractions, and those most likely to have it occur are those who smoke and women taking birth control pills.
+Extractions of the lower back teeth are more likely to develop into dry socket and too much brushing near the affected area or spitting can also be a direct cause.

 Dry Socket Symptoms

 Some of the telltale signs of dry socket (alveolar osteitis) include: